 - Connect securely either to an infrastructure AP using the WPS protocol.
-See Section 2.2 on page 28 for details. - Connect securely to an infrastructure AP using many of the strongest and most common encryption protocols.
-See Section 2.3 on page 31 for details. - Save a your settings so that you can later connect again to an infrastructure AP with a single click.
-See Section 2.3.2 on page 33 for details.
+See Section 2.2 on page 24 for details. - Connect securely to an infrastructure AP using many of the strongest and most common encryption protocols.
+See Section 2.3 on page 28 for details. - Save a your settings so that you can later connect again to an infrastructure AP with a single click.
+See Section 2.3.2 on page 30 for details. - Configure your NWD2205 as an Access Point (AP), allowing other devices to connect to it and share its network connections.
+See Section 2.4 on page 33 for details.